Is Zanzibar Safe for Solo Female Travelers?

 4.1/5

-I was in Nungwi solo for a week.
-I loved it and felt safe but didn’t venture out too much at night.
-The Masai and tour guides bothered me on the beach but after a couple of days of me saying no they stopped asking me to buy stuff.
-One of the most beautiful beaches I’ve seen.
+I was alone in Nungwi for a week.
+I really liked it and felt safe, but I didn't go out much in the evening.
+Maasai and tour guides were bothering me on the beach, but after a few days, when I said no, they stopped asking me to buy things.
+One of the most beautiful beaches I have ever seen.

 Posted: December 2, 2023